 Early 1900s — In today's shipping world they may seem rudimentary, but the invention and widely incorporated use of pallets allowed shippers to integrate products together in one shipment.
 This made shipping easier and radically changed the ways in which companies planned and moved products.

 1940s — Due to the outbreak of World War II, the United States had to develop sophisticated ways of manufacturing supplies and munitions stateside and ship them overseas to support troops in combat roles.
 In fact, supply chains became strategic targets during the conflict as they were the main pipeline of supplies and resources.
-From a purely innovation standpoint, supply chain learnings of this time influenced the future of shipping.
+From a purely innovation standpoint, supply chain performance and learnings of this time influenced the future of shipping.

 Adopting Automation, Mechanization, and Physical Distribution